 - Put popcorn kernels in bowl with sugar.

 - In a large pot over medium-high heat, add oil and three kernels of popcorn.
 Cover pot.
 When kernels pop, add popcorn and sugar and stir.
-Cover pot again and cook, shaking pot frequently (good idea to hold the lid as you do), until popping slows.
+Cover pot again and cook, shaking pot very frequently (good idea to hold the lid as you do), until popping slows (1-2 seconds between pops; don’t wait, or you may scorch the whole batch).
 Turn off heat and pour popcorn into a large bowl.
 Salt to taste and serve.

 Makes about 16 cups of popped corn, or about four servings.